SofiBech/BAHedeboeBech/README.md

 # BAHedeboeBech

-The Python files for our numerical analysis are stored in this repository.
+The Python files for our numerical analysis in our Bachelor's Thesis are stored in this repository.
+Finalized date: 4th of May 2023.

 The 'Steady state values' file is used for our results in Tabel 2 in Appendix.